cyverse/irods-adm/coding-standards-bash.md

 Side Effects:
- The rodsLog on HOST will show a connection from the host where $EXEC_NAME is run with the proxy user set to "$EXEC_NAME".
-If SERVICE is specified, the client user will be set to SERVICE instead.
+ The rodsLog on HOST will show a connection from the host that runs $EXEC_NAME with the proxy user set to "$EXEC_NAME".
+If the call specifies SERVICE, $EXEC_NAME will set the client user to SERVICE.

 Exit Status:
  0  connected to iRODS